 Integration into other engines

 "Is it going to be a Unity/Unreal/Uther plugin?" ..is a question I get asked all the time.
 For a long time this hasn't been one of the Apparance goals.
-Whilst there may be a number of economical reasons for going down this path, it's not until recently that the reality of the situation is growing on me and that it isn't a simple question to answer.
-See the FAQ section for an explanation.
+Whilst there may be a number of economical reasons for going down this path, it's not until recently that I've started experimenting with this option.
+As you can see, there are exciting movements in this direction now.

 Apparance isn't going to solve all your problems, like any engine it has it's strengths and weaknesses.
 It isn't going to be suitable for some game type, but there will be plenty it will be good for.
 Encouraging the use of new techniques to build games has the potential to bring to light new types of game that really benefit from what Apparance has to offer.